 Rainforest, Wild Beaches… And A Weird Lake

 The island of Penang, on the west coast of Malaysia, is one of the most popular destinations in the country.
-The city of Penang is full of historical charm and wonderful monuments; but if you are in need of some wilderness, Penang National Park is nearby!
+The city of George Town is full of historical charm and wonderful monuments; but if you are in need of some wilderness, Penang National Park is nearby!

 With its beautiful wild and empty beaches and its preserved rainforest, Penang National Park is fantastic environment for a strenuous hike.
 You have to walk up and down mountains, in the humid tropical heat before you can reach some of these dream beaches – but it’s well worth it.

 Another feature of the park – a more unusual one – is a tidal lake that is meromictic, which means that the sea water and the fresh water do not mix and remain in two separate layers!
 You can read more about this strange natural phenomenon here.